calvincertuche/sms-bot/README.md

 ```

-**Environment Variables:** Open the .env file from the project root:
+**Environment Variables:** Open the .env file in the project root from your text editor.
+I recommend Visual Studio but any IDE will work:

 ```
 TELNYX_API_KEY="your_api_key"